foo123/foo123.github.com/README.md

 * `foo123` : *A workaround when the name `foo` is already taken.*

-*Cause until the philosophy, which holds one superior and another inferior, is finally, and permanently, discredited and abandoned..* [#Standup4HumanRights](https://www.standup4humanrights.org/en/index.html)
+*Cause until the philosophy, which holds one superior and another inferior, is finally, and permanently, discredited and abandoned..
+Don't give up the fight..* [#Standup4HumanRights](https://www.standup4humanrights.org/en/index.html)